Code of ethics for responsible metal detecting

 - Never throw trash finds back in the hole.

-- Report any live ammunition or other potentially lethal or toxic objects you may find to authorities after carefully noting or marking the location.
+- Report any live ammunition or other potentially lethal objects you may find to authorities after carefully noting or marking the location.
 Do not attempt to move or interfere with any such devices.

 - Report all finds to the landowner/occupier.